 As a religious educational institution, in order to fulfill its mission, Belmont University is permitted by law to apply religious criteria to the employment of its faculty and staff.
-The Board of Trustees re-affirmed this policy during its April 1999 meeting, stating that the university can best fulfill its vision and mission statements when the faculty is composed of persons who confess that Jesus Christ is Lord and whose lives reflect this confession by, among other things, evidencing an active membership in a local church that is committed to this belief.
+The Board of Trustees re-affirmed this policy during its April 1999 and April 2024 meetings, stating that the university can best fulfill its vision and mission statements when the faculty is primarily composed of persons who confess that Jesus Christ is Lord and whose lives reflect this confession by, among other things, evidencing an active membership in a local church that is committed to this belief.
+Consistent with Section 2.1.1.2 above, when appropriate opportunities arise Belmont may hire faculty colleagues who enhance our mission and strategic trajectory yet are not themselves Christian.
 In accordance with accrediting standards for its professional education programs in law and medicine, the University does not apply religious criteria in hiring employees within those programs.
-All employees hired by the University shall be committed to Belmont's Christ-centered, student-focused mission.
+All faculty hired by the University, regardless of religious faith, shall be committed to support Belmont's Christ-centered, student-focused mission and are expected to reflect such commitment in their teaching, scholarship, and service.